jouni-kantola/learning-wpo/README.md

 ## CSS optimization

 1. Don't focus on CSS as a bottle neck when it comes to selectors, but prefer more specific selectors to affect as few elements as possible when style calculations are applied.
+2. Layer compositioning can be utilized to improve performance, to affect fewer elements in animations. `will-change: transform` or `transform: translateZ(0)` promotes a layer.
+Use with care and profile to check the overhead doesn't actually decrease performance.

 ## Debug tooling